Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-b3EOvPWcd18.md

 ### Transcript

-> if the health crisis will your team continue to work remotely or do you have an office space to return to we have an office space, and yeah i i i don't know i i guess we would come back together i don't know we'll see when when that happens
+> if the health crisis will your team continue to work remotely or do you have an office space to return to we have an office space, and yeah- I don't know- I guess we would come back together I don't know we'll see when when that happens